 Tip two: Each child is wired differently

 In the beginning, we tried to potty train both Madelyn and Ethan.
 Madelyn is pretty easy going whereas Ethan is very boisterous and strong-willed.
 Ethan had no desire to learn when we first began and we are still on that journey.
 Madelyn has picked it up and she is doing well.
 As a mom of multiples, we try to encourage them to do everything together…eat, sleep, play, etc. With potty training be ok with one starting and progressing before their twin.
 This could be the start of them establishing their own little world outside of twindom.

 Tip three: Be consistent

 This goes with saying.
-Consistency is probably one of the biggest keys in potty training.
+Consistency is probably one of the biggest keys to potty training.
 We are all familiar with establishing a routine with our family, the same can be said for potty training.
-For us we take trips to the potty every hour.
+For us, we take trips to the potty every hour.
 As she has become more accustomed to it I will ask if she has to go use the restroom.
 Set a consistent routine to include when they wake up, before nap, before bedtime and washing their hands with each trip.
 Toddlers and adults thrive when there is consistency.

 Tip four: Utilize modeled behavior

 One advantage of having twins is that they tend to imitate one another.
 The more Madelyn uses the bathroom, the more Ethan shows an interest.
 Now has it always been this way?
 Absolutely not but over time he has become more of a willing participant.
 Ethan has even gone as far as telling me that it is Madelyn’s turn to use the bathroom.
 He understands the concept of potty training and now it’s just a matter of consistently using the potty.